Electronics128/Digital_Fan/README.md

 WARNING

 Electricity is dangerous and can cause personal injury or DEATH as well as other property loss or damage if not used or constructed properly.
-If you have any doubts what so ever about performing do-it-yourself electrical work, PLEASE do the smart thing and hire a QUALIFIED SPECIALIST to perform the work for you.
+If you have any doubts what so ever about performing do-it-yourself electrical work, PLEASE do the smart thing and DO NOT attempt this project.

 NEVER WORK WITH LIVE VOLTAGE.
 Always disconnect the power source before working with electrical circuits.